Lorenzo-Gardini/Lorenzo-Gardini/README.md

 ## About me 🌝

 - 😵‍💫 What I do now: I’m currently working on too many random projects at the same time.
-- 📚 Career: Bachelor's degree in Computer Science and Engineering @ "Alma Mater Studiorum - Università di Bologna"
+- 📚 Career: Master's degree in Computer Science and Engineering @ "Alma Mater Studiorum - Università di Bologna"
-- 🍋 Yes, lemon tea
+- 🍋 Yes, I prefer lemon tea
-- 100% italian 🇮🇹🤌🏻: pizza🍕, mandolino🎸, (I know... it's a guitar), spaghetti🍝
+- 100% italian: pizza🍕, mandolino🎸, (I know... it's a guitar), spaghetti🍝
 - ⚡ Fun fact: I REALLY LOVE RACCOONS 🦝

 ## ✉️ Contact me if you want to chat or simply a new friend